-Hearty, comforting and bursting with flavor, this Spelt Salad with Oranges, Cranberries and Feta by Lucie Javorska have lots of seasonal ingredients.
+Hearty, comforting, and bursting with flavor, this Spelt Salad with Oranges, Cranberries, and Feta by Lucie Javorska has lots of seasonal ingredients.
 The juicy oranges, tangy cranberries, and salty feta compliment the nutty grain serving as the base of this spelt salad.

 18. Beetroot, Brussels Sprouts, and Bourgal Salad with Maple-Orange Dressing